 There are lots of black Hollywood actors and actresses who are making waves in the international movie scene.
 We are often proud to associate with them as blacks, but a lot of us do not know their true nationality.
 You may not have known it, but some of those your favorite Hollywood actors and actresses are actually Ghanaians.
-Get to know top Ghanaian Hollywood stars in this very interesting article.
+Get to know top Ghanaian Hollywood stars in this piece.

 Top 10 Ghanaian Hollywood Stars